 - Going to the family court

-The guide assumes that you will be applying for a divorce or to end your civil partnership yourself, without the help of a lawyer.
+As it is very hard to get legal aid for family problems now, we expect that you will be applying for a divorce or to end your civil partnership yourself, without the help of a lawyer.
 We help you do this by explaining what you need to do and how to do it.

 If you represent yourself in any court proceedings without the help of a solicitor or barrister, then the law calls you a ‘litigant in person’.
 It may be that you and your ex are both litigants in person.
 You may also hear people talk about ‘self-representing’.
 This means the same.